 Social media threat monitoring can spot potential mass shooters before they murder.
 How?
 Broadly speaking, mass shooters tend to announce their plans online.[15]
 These public announcements are chilling, but they provide a path to ending the carnage.
 Social media monitoring software can alert law enforcement to posts by would-be mass murderers.
 Police and others can then take appropriate steps to try to stop these horrific events before they start.

 This capability is not theoretical.
 In early 2023, a Babel Street client spotted an online post in which the writer threatened a mass shooting in the U.S. — even naming the individuals he planned to target.
-Using pivotal information generated by the Babel Street Insights platform, law enforcement officials tracked down the would-be murderer and found he was located abroad.
+Using pivotal information generated by Babel Street Insights, law enforcement officials tracked down the would-be murderer and found he was located abroad.
 The man, who had access to firearms and hand grenades, was arrested with the help of an international partner before he could put his plan into action.

 These capabilities can also be deployed to safeguard citizens in other scenarios.
 For example, The National Gang Center, an arm of the Office of Justice, has published strategies to help law enforcement use social media monitoring to spot and curb gang violence.[16]